agelito/quiqr/README.md

 # quiqr
-Quiqr is a tool for quickly generating a QR code from text and display then display the generated QR code on screen.
+Quiqr is a tool for quickly generating a QR code from text and then display the generated QR code on screen.

 ## Usage
 Quiqr can display QR codes coming from various input sources.
 But it can only have one input source selected.
 The options are: